ericadamski/nlTerminal/README.md

 A paper describing the project is included in the [Paper](https://github.com/ericadamski/nlTerminal/blob/master/paper/A_Natural_Language_Terminal.pdf) directory.

+Supported commands are as follows :

+>Note: the program, as is, will only output the command which it choses to execute, the actual command is not executed.

+- touch
+- cp
+- mv
+- rm
+- cat
+- less
+- cd
+- pwd
+- whoami ( not well supported )
+- ls
+- mkdir
+- rmdir
+- ln
+- clear
+- echo
+- repeat
+- man
+- history
+- wc
+- kill
+- exec
+- grep
+- find
+- diff

 #### To Run

 > The latest version of ruby must be installed.
 As well as the latest Stanford NLP release.